 One Sky One World, International Kite Fly for Peace is held the second Sunday of October annually, around the globe.
 Come and fly with us on the Bolstad Approach all weekend.
 Sign the global register, fly for at least an hour, and receive a special participants pin!

 One Sky One World promotes annual activities in concurrence with events in hundreds of locations around the world the second Sunday of October annually utilizing the multi-cultural symbol of the kite and ocean of air that we all share.
 People are made aware of the kites contribution to cultural history, the arts and sciences through recognition and enjoyment of the kite, its many manifestations and the activity of kite flying as expressed in many nations and regions throughout recorded history.
 The art and entertainment activities associated with the One Sky One World event, leads community enjoyment, understanding and friendship between people, environmental awareness and promoting world peace.

-The Annual One Sky One World International Kite Fly for Peace takes place in hundreds of worldwide locations each year on the second Sunday of October.
-October 11, 2016 will mark the 31st annual event held in Denver (it’s birthplace) and around the world.
+The Annual One Sky One World International Kite Fly for Peace takes place in hundreds of worldwide locations each year on the second Sunday of October –since 1985.

 - 1985: OSOW cover story of Soviet Life Magazine

 - 1986: International Press Conference sponsored by Hotel Jerome in Aspen, Colorado

 - 1986: Dr. David Schramm, a world leader in theoretical astrophysics from the University of Chicago, a leading authority on the Big-Bang model on the formation of the universe, endorses OSOW